magfest/Resource-mgmt-app/CONTRIBUTING.md

 - Run tests before submitting: `pytest`
 - If you're adding a new route or changing business logic, adding tests is appreciated but not required for every PR
-- The test suite uses SQLite in-memory — no database setup needed
+- The test suite uses SQLite in-memory, mainly, but may switch to needing a full PostgreSQL soon

 ### What makes a good PR